Multidimensional Bohr radii for holomorphic functions with values in complex Banach spaces: Proof of Main Results

+\textbf{Conflict of interest.} The authors declare that there is no conflict of interest regarding the publication of this paper. \textbf{Data availability statement.} Data sharing is not applicable to this article as no datasets were generated or analyzed during the current study. \textbf{Authors contributions.} Both the authors have made equal contributions in reading, writing, and preparing the manuscript.\\

-\textbf{Acknowledgment:} The research of the first named author is supported by SERB-CRG, Govt. of India.
-The research of the second named author is supported by Institute Post-Doctoral Fellowship of IIT Bombay, and the research of the third named author is supported by DST-INSPIRE Fellowship (IF 190721), New Delhi, India.
+\textbf{Acknowledgment:} The authors would like to express their sincerest gratitude to the referee for careful reading of the manuscript and many valuable suggestions, which greatly helped to improve the clarity of the exposition in this manuscript.
+The research of the first named author was supported by SERB-CRG, Govt. of India.
+The research of the second named author was supported by Institute Post-Doctoral Fellowship of IIT Bombay, and the research of the third named author was supported by DST-INSPIRE Fellowship (IF 190721), New Delhi, India.